 However, there are seven caves open for tours, two of them are part of the National Parks Service and just minutes from Custer.

 Jewel Cave National Monument is approximately 15 minutes west of Custer.
-Adorned with calcite jewels, Jewel Cave is the second longest cave in the world and it soon could be the world’s longest!
+Adorned with calcite jewels, Jewel Cave is the third longest cave in the world and it soon could be the world’s longest!
 Spelunkers and researchers continue cave exploration and map an average of three additional miles every year.
 Air flow in the cave indicates there are a lot more passageways to explore.

 Wind Cave National Park is also one of the world’s longest and most complex caves.
 Rare intricate boxwork and the gusty winds are highlights of this national park.
 Both national caves are open year-round and offer ranger guided tours.